ToniWonKanobi/theoveranalyzed.net/posts/2015/2/24/christina-on-britney.md

 Title: Christina on Britney
 Date: 2015-02-24 16:50
 Link: https://youtu.be/uD2nOjV3AaI
-Description: Christina Aguilera nails some celebrity impressions.
+Description: And not just Britney!
 Tags: Music, TV
 Video: https://youtu.be/uD2nOjV3AaI

-And not just Britney!

 Christina nailed her impressions, no doubt about that.